Leiden University Fund.

 Purpose

-The aim of the fund is to finance research into health in the broadest sense of the word.
+The purpose of the named fund is to support students, PhD students and researchers, who conduct historical or cultural anthropological research into or publish about Indonesia, all in the broadest sense of the word.

 Leiden University received a gift from the Utopa Foundation for its Department of Social, Economic and Organisational Psychology to set up a a Psychology and Economic Psychology research and teaching fund and a new knowledge centre, which will help improve financial literacy in the general population.